 6) Hire someone to do this stuff for you!

-I’ve been having someone do my taxes for five years now, and every year I feel it’s completely worth the money.
+I’ve been having someone do my taxes for 10+ years now, and every year I feel it’s completely worth the money.
 No matter how smart you are, a professional tax filer will know all the loopholes and tricks to both save you money and make sure you’re not putting up any red flags.